MF366-Coding/the-psychologist/README.md

+# The Psychologist
+The game.
+The repo.

-# the-psychologist
+# WARNING!
-This is The Psychologist's repo (game).
+This game may contain disturbing content.